thombles/SEDemo/README.md

 ### se_tls_rust

-A Rust library that backs **SETLS** Swift code.
+A Rust library that backs the **SETLS** Swift code.
 This generates the CSR, handles the request to the CA, and implements the TLS using the Rust crate `rustls`.
 It relies on Swift to create the key and sign things on demand.
 The XCode project is configured to build this Rust code automatically and integrate it using [swift-bridge](https://crates.io/crates/swift-bridge).

 `signer.rs` contains the main integration point where we configure the `rcgen` and `rustls` libraries to use our custom signing logic.